Green Toddler Smoothie

-This delicious green smoothie is filled with apple, banana, cucumber, spinach and lots of pineapple!
-It is rich and creamy with just enough sweetness that everyone in the family will enjoy, especially your toddler!!!
+This delicious Toddler Green Smoothie is filled with apple, banana, cucumber, spinach, and lots of pineapple!
+It’s rich and creamy with just enough sweetness that everyone in the family will enjoy it, even your toddler or picky eater!

 But this green toddler smoothie is where it is AT!